-I have listed the 10 best-rated GPS Fish finder combo available in the market.
+In this article, I have listed the 10 best GPS Fish finder combo under 500 dollars available in the market.
 Please read further for the detailed review of each product along with their pros and cons.
-You can choose the best fish finder that suits your requirements.

-Best Fish Finder GPS Combo Under 500 dollars for 2020
+10 Best Fish Finder GPS Combo Under 500 Dollars List

-Moreover, you can also start saving sonar recordings of your favourite lake.
+Moreover, you can also start saving sonar recordings of your favorite lake.
 This option will enable you to create and view your custom lake map with the lake master auto chart program.
-Overall, the Humminbird Helix 7 CHIRP Di GPS G2 is an excellent and one of the best fish finder GPS Combo under 500 dollars with large screen from the reputed Humminbird company.

 - Split Screen functionality